FAQ - So you just got/found/re-found a SAM - What now?

 3. Disk Drives

-As above, see the Sam Drive section for guidance.
+As above, see the Drive Issues section for guidance.

 If the PCB has muck on it then you can use a PCB brush (to avoid static) to clean it and then using isopropyl alcohol with a toothbrush for any stubborn areas, blotting with kitchen roll to remove the muck and repeating until the area is clean.